witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ## Details of Features
 ### Login
+- authentication:

-- whitelist: certain emails that are not wits affiliated will be whitelisted if they have valid reason to use the university's services e.g. guest lecturers
+- whitelist: certain emails that are not The University of Witwatersrand affiliated will be whitelisted if they have valid reason to use the university's services e.g. guest lecturers
+- required information:

 ### Users
+- Student: Permisions ->
+- Student (tutor): Permisions ->
+- Lecturer: Permisions ->
+- Staff: Permisions ->

 ### Book Venues
+#### venue Types
+- Lecture Halls
+- Tutorial Rooms
+- Labratories
+- Computer Labratories
+- Confrence rooms
+- ...

 ### Schedule Integration

 ### Maintenence Reports

 ### Notifications